 - Dried or Fresh Herbs – Many fresh or dried herbs have a pungent aroma that works well in a simmering potpourri.
 Rosemary, ginger, lemon grass, bay leaves and many others will contribute a unique fragrance.

 - Flowers –The fragrance of flowers are welcome in any potpourri.
-If you have access to fresh roses, gardenias or other scented flowers, include the whole head in your simmering pot.
+If you have access to fresh roses, carnations, or other scented flowers, include the whole head in your simmering pot.

 - Essential Oils – Of course, in winter many flowers are unavailable or too expensive to used in a simmering potpourri.
-You can use essential oils instead.
+You can add a few drops of essential oils instead.
 But remember a little goes a long way with essential oils.
 Too much and you’ll need to air out the house no matter how cold it is outside.

 Heating your potpourri requires no special equipment.
 You can use any non-reactive cooking pot.
-Avoid aluminum or iron pots as some potpourri ingredients may stain them.
+Avoid aluminum or iron pots as some potpourri ingredients may interact with the metals and stain them.
 If you want to simmer potpourri throughout the winter months, you might want to buy a small two-piece ceramic warmer that uses a candle for heat.
 You can also purchase an electric simmering potpourri that looks like miniature crock pot.

 It’s a snap to combine fragrant materials to make a simmering potpourri.
 As it gently bubbles, it will release static neutralizing moisture and a pleasant scent into your home.